inaka/elvis_core/doc_rules/elvis_style/macro_names.md

 Macro names should be written in SCREAMING_SNAKE_CASE.

-> Works on `.beam` file?
-Not really! (it consumes results Ok, but these might be unexpected)

 ## Avoid

 > This is a convention aimed at ensuring consistency, rather than a coding issue.